 What surprised the review authors was the delay with publishing the largest monkey trial with the longest follow up.
 This trial had 5 deaths out of 6 monkeys in the new vaccine group compared to two deaths in the 6 monkeys in the control group who only got BCG.
 This trial only appeared in the public domain after the researchers had received funding for an experimental human trial and had recruited over half of the 2797 infants in South Africa needed.

 “This is very disappointing”, said Professor Garner.
 “Tuberculosis remains a major health challenge in many parts of the world and – as with every field of research - we all have a responsibility to work to the highest standards of scientific integrity.
 We need to make our findings accessible to as wide an audience as quickly as possible.
 You don’t bury results you don’t like.
 It can mislead other scientists, and misinforms the public”.

 1) In the UK researchers can only use animals in trials where there are no alternative methods available and are required, by law, to use the minimum number necessary to achieve results.
 A robust study design is vital for ensuring the maximum amount of valid information is gained from those animals used.

 2) Systematic reviews are the best way of summarising knowledge from existing research.
 By combining all available information in one place they are much more powerful than any single study can be, and by scrutinising the research methods used they can highlight weaknesses in the available evidence.

-3) The Cochrane Infectious Diseases Group was established in 1995 to prepare and update scientifically defensible systematic reviews of reliable research about the effects of health care to help inform policy, practice and research.
-The Group receives funding from the Department for International Development.
+3) The Cochrane Infectious Diseases Group (CIDG) was established in 1995 to prepare and update scientifically defensible systematic reviews of reliable research about the effects of health care to help inform policy, practice and research.
+The CIDG receives funding from the Department for International Development (DFID).

 4) The CAMARADES group was established in 2005 to conduct systematic reviews of data from animal experiments, and receives funding from the UK NC3Rs to support its work.